agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 present salary and future expectations.
 In 2020, not a single recruiter asked about compensation until after they had made a verbal offer.
-This surprised me because waiting to open negotiations until that late in the process offers the candidate an advantage; the company has already spent considerable resources in interviewing!
+This surprised me because waiting to open negotiations until that late in the process offers the candidate an advantage as they now know that the company has strong interest in them.

 <!-- TODO #45: Update links to negotiation post -->